audidi29/Audrey-React-Portfolio/README.md

 - "About Me" section with a photo and bio.
 - "Portfolio" section with project images and links.
 - "Contact" section with form validation.
-- "Resume" section with downloadable resume and proficiencies.
 - Footer with links to GitHub and LinkedIn profiles.

 ## Preview